Inference for Large-Scale Linear Systems with Known Coefficients: Introduction

-Guided by our geometric characterization of the null hypothesis and our desire for computational and statistical reliability, we propose a test statistic that may be computed through linear programming.
-While the test statistic is not pivotal, we obtain a suitable critical value by relying on a bootstrap procedure that similarly only requires solving one linear program per bootstrap iteration.
-Besides delivering computational tractability, the linear programming structure present in our test enables us to establish the consistency of our asymptotic approximations under the requirement that $p^2/n$ tends to zero (up to logs).
+Our geometric characterization of \eqref{eq:null} can be employed to construct a variety of different tests; see Section \ref{sec:test}.
+Guided by a desire for computational and statistical reliability when $p$ and/or $d$ are large, however, we focus on a test that can be computed through linear programming.
+Our test statistic employs a linear program to compute the largest violation of the ``inequality" restrictions prescribed by our geometric characterization of the null hypothesis.
+While the test statistic is not pivotal, we obtain a critical value by relying on a bootstrap procedure that only requires solving one linear program per bootstrap iteration.
+The resulting test is similar in spirit to the generalized moment selection approach of \cite{andrews:soares:2010} in that it aims to learn from the data whether inequalities are ``slack" or ``close" to binding.

+Besides delivering computational tractability, the linear programming structure in our test enables us to establish the consistency of our asymptotic approximations under the requirement that $p^2/n$ tends to zero (up to logs).
 Leveraging the consistency of such approximations to establish the asymptotic validity of our test further requires us to verify an anti-concentration condition at a particular quantile \citep{chernozhukov2014comparison}.
-We show that the required anti-concentration property indeed holds for our test under a condition that relates the allowed rate of growth of $p$ relative to $n$ to the matrix $A$.
+We show that the required anti-concentration property indeed holds under a condition that relates the allowed rate of growth of $p$ relative to $n$ to the matrix $A$.
 This result enables us to derive a sufficient, but more stringent, condition on the rate of growth of $p$ relative to $n$ that delivers anti-concentration universally in $A$.
-Furthermore, if, as in much of the related literature, $p$ is fixed with the sample size, then our results imply that our test is asymptotically valid under “weak” regularity conditions on $\mathbf P$.
+Furthermore, if, as in much of the related literature, $p$ is fixed with $n$, then our results imply that our test is asymptotically valid under “weak” regularity conditions on $\mathbf P$.